 Electric Coffee Maker

-Electric coffee makers at this price range are generally drip coffee makers or single serve (Keurig compatible) coffee makers.
+Electric coffee makers under $50 are generally drip coffee makers or single serve (Keurig compatible) coffee makers.
 The coffee produced is your basic brew; with a weak, light flavor profile.
 The quality of the coffee produced depends on the machine and the coffee you are using.
 However, at this price range don’t set your hopes too high!
 Electric coffee makers are a great option if you are wanting a machine that is easy and convenient to use.
-Machines are often fully automated, so you only have to put your ground coffee in the filter (or a K-cup in the machine), flick a switch and voila your coffee is brewed!
-Electric machines have a whole range of extra features, while you can’t expect too much at this price range we have listed a few things to consider below.
+These machines are often fully automated, so you only have to put your ground coffee in the filter (or a K-cup in the machine), flick a switch and voila your coffee is brewed!
+Electric coffee makers have a whole range of extra features, while you can’t expect too much at this price range, we have listed a few things to consider below.

 Manual Coffee Maker